utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 With the data finally collected, I built two dashboards; one focused on [issues](http://play.grafana.org/dashboard/db/github-repo-trends-issues) and another one focused on [comments](http://play.grafana.org/dashboard/db/github-repo-trends-comments).
 Both dashboards are templated and allow you to specify which repository to look at and the granularity (group by time) of the data.
-You can also add any ad-hoc filter– for example, only look at issues created by a specific user, or only look at issues with no comments.
+You can also add any ad-hoc filter.
+For example, only look at issues created by a specific user, or only look at issues with no comments.

 ![](/assets/img/blog/github_analytics/issue_trends.png)

 Check out [the dasboard](http://play.grafana.org/dashboard/db/github-repo-trends-issues) on our play site.
-I configured the [github-to-es](https://github.com/torkelo/github-to-es) collector to fetch issues and comments for the main Kubernetes repo, the main Grafana repo and the Microsoft VS Code editor repository.
+I configured the [github-to-es](https://github.com/grafana/github-to-es) collector to fetch issues and comments for the main Kubernetes repo, the main Grafana repo and the Microsoft VS Code editor repository.

 The [second dashboard](http://play.grafana.org/dashboard/db/github-repo-trends-comments) shows comment analytics: